 The sarinda seems to have its origin in tribal fiddle instrument known as "Dhodro Banam" found throughout the central part of North-Western and Eastern part of India.
-It is thus essential in the culture of Santhals of West Bengal
+It is thus essential in the culture of Santhals of West Bengal, Orissa and Bihar.

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up to email@example.com